-The balance sheet for PE recognises goodwill totalling SEK 597.9 million (598.8).
+The balance sheet for PE recognises goodwill totalling SEK 597.9 million (597.9).
+For a breakdown by cash-generating unit, see Note 3.
 The Group's intangible assets relate mainly to business combinations.
 These acquired intangible assets consist largely of goodwill, since it is mainly the human capital in the form of employee expertise that constitutes the value of consulting companies.
-Other acquired intangible assets consist of client relationships totalling SEK 0.5 million (8.3).
+Other acquired intangible assets consist of client relationships totalling SEK 0.4 million (0.5).
 The useful life of these other acquired intangible assets is three to seven years.